 Keep a bunch of them in your car and in your bag, and you and your brew are always good to go.

 Since you’re an avid coffee drinker, its safe to assume you have a favorite mug, right?
 If you do, I hope it's something that comes with a reusable lid - like one of these travel mugs.
 Either way - simply put a lid on it – find one that fits, or pick up something that comes with one.
 This simple solution not only keeps the heat in, but also the aroma and flavors of your brew.

-Those who let their coffee go cold would also be glad to know that preheating the cup or mug preps it to maintain the ideal temperature of the brew for a longer time.
+Those who let their coffee go cold will be glad to know that preheating the cup or mug (2) preps it to maintain the ideal temperature of the brew for a longer time.

 The best thing about this little hack – it doesn’t affect the taste of your brew at all.